im4aLL/personal-agent/README.md

 # Personal Agent

 Personal Agent is a local-first desktop AI workspace that brings your conversations, AI providers, custom agents, skills, and instructions into one place.
-Connect to multiple cloud or local models, create reusable AI capabilities, and activate agents, skills, or instructions instantly using slash commands—all while keeping your conversations and data under your control.
+Connect to multiple cloud or local models, create reusable AI capabilities, and activate agents, skills, or instructions instantly using slash commands-all while keeping your conversations and data under your control.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed breakdown of the app's architecture, component tree, and data flows.